UPCOMMING EVENTS / NOTICES

 Firethorns on special @ R150ea

-So often I hear that bonsai are difficult to keep alive.
-This statement is paramount for keeping any plant.
+Often I hear that bonsai are difficult to keep alive.
 Bonsai is 80% horticultural principles and 20% artistic principles.
 So keeping you bonsai alive involves knowing how the species grows and whether it is endemic to your area.
 Trees that do not grow in your area are going to need extra attention and knowledge.
 The most important element remains to be water, followed by light.

 The Modern definition of Bonsai is more than just a small tree in a container, or pot.
 It is also more than just a miniaturised version of a tree as seen in nature.
 It is an artistic rendering of such a tree.
 However, while it can be regarded as a true art form a living sculpture, it can also be regarded as merely a hobby.
 Regarding it as a hobby, newcomers to bonsai culture are often satisfied to accept a very ordinary-looking tree in a pot, as a bonsai.
 However as the grower perseveres and progresses with bonsai, culture improves and a more critical judgement is taken on what comes a true bonsai.
 Therein lies the real joy of growing bonsai, the more you work at it - the better your efforts turn out.